Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 He nodded, grinning his embarrassed grin.
 "I’m not sure I’ll get it, though."

 "Don’t matter.
 You’re tryin’, and I’m tryin’, and that’s what *does* matter.
 Forces us all to get better!
-Meanwhile I’m teachin’ y’all *proper* hand-to-hand combat, Sikes is teachin’ me how t’program, Rebar is gonna teach me welding…"
+Meanwhile I’m teachin’ y’all *proper* hand-to-hand combat, Sikes is teachin’ me how t’program, Rebar is gonna teach me welding..."

 "So that’s your consolation prize, as it were."